cncf/k8s-conformance/v1.14/metakube-aws/README.md

 1. Login to https://metakube.syseleven.de/
 2. Press the "Create Cluster" button
-3. Choose AWS as cloud provider and complete the create cluster wizard
+3. Choose AWS as cloud provider complete the create cluster wizard

 When the cluster is up and running,